-All new employees will be given an induction programme which will clearly identify the School polices and procedures, including the Child Protection Policy, the Code of Conduct and Part One of KCSIE, and make clear the expectations which will govern how staff carry out their roles and responsibilities.
+All new employees will be given an induction programme which will clearly identify the school policies and procedures, including the Child Protection Policy, the Code of Conduct, and KCSIE, and make clear the expectations which will govern how staff carry out their roles and responsibilities.

 Single Centralised Register of Members of Staff

-In addition to the various staff records kept in School and on individual personnel files, a single centralised record of recruitment and vetting checks is kept in accordance with the Education (Independent School Standards) Regulations 2014 requirements.
-This is kept up-to-date and retained by the Human Resources Office in Kingsland House.
+In addition to the various staff records kept in school and on individual personnel files, a single centralised record of recruitment and vetting checks is kept in accordance with the Education (Independent School Standards) Regulations 2014 requirements.
+This is kept up-to-date and retained by the Human Resources Department in Kingsland House.
 The Single Centralised Register will contain details of the following:-

 A designated Governor will be responsible for auditing the Single Centralised Register and reporting his/her findings to the full Governing Body during the Summer Term meeting.